fraxedas/pinorama/README.md

 Here is a working prototype: https://www.youtube.com/watch?v=PHeOIEHKG8M

-Create photos with scala and the raspberry pi
+Take photos with python, bash and the raspberry pi

 To get started ssh into the pi and execute the following:
 > git clone https://github.com/fraxedas/pinorama.git